jmptrader/robotest/e2e/README.md

 1. Separate infrastructure setup from test runs
 2. Organize configuration parameters by infra, provider, and provisioners
 3. Introduce a structure for defining new test parameters if needed.
-5. Evaluate test requirements and validation before running tests.
-Make it dynamic, so only targeted tests will be validated. fd
+5. Evaluate test requirements and validate before running tests.
+Make it dynamic, so only targeted tests will be validated.
 6. Allow nested tests to reuse parent parameters.

 Example: